blepping/ComfyUI-sonar/README.md

 Noise from the `SonarCustomNoise` node and `SonarPowerNoise` can be freely mixed.

+### `KRestartSamplerCustomNoise`

+If you have a recent enough version of [ComfyUI_restart_sampling](https://github.com/ssitu/ComfyUI_restart_sampling/) installed, you'll also get the `KRestartSamplerCustomNoise` node which is exactly the same as `KRestartSamplerCustom` except for adding an optional custom noise input.
+See the restart sampling repo for more information: https://github.com/ssitu/ComfyUI_restart_sampling

 ## Sonar Sampler Parameters

 Very abbreviated section.
 The init type can make a big difference.
 If you use `RANDOM` you can get away with setting `direction` to high values (like up to `2.25` or so) and absurdly low values (like `-30.0`).
 It's also possible to set `momentum` and `momentum_hist` to negative values, although whether it's a good idea...